The Five of Hearts

-The Five of Hearts is an Australian film.
+The Five of Hearts, or Buffalo Bill's Love Story is a 1911 Australian film from Edward Irham Cole based on a stage play about Buffalo Bill which Cole had performed extensively.
 It is also known as A Maiden's Distress or Buffalo Bill.
 It was reportedly the longest of Cole's films.

 It is considered a lost film.

 Plot

 In the old American west, Rose, the daughter of Colonel Daniels, is kidnapped by a desperado named Black Bill at the instigation of Captain Clarke, a rejected lover.
 She is taken to an Indian camp where she is subjected to torture by being tied to a tree, and daggers thrown all round her until she is completely surrounded by them.
 She is rescued by Buffalo Bill, her lover.
 Black Bill and Captain Clarke are killed.

 According to contemporary reports, the scenes of the film were: